Periodic orbits and Birkhoff sections of stable Hamiltonian structures: Broken books and Birkhoff sections for SHS

 \begin{theorem} Let $(\lambda,\omega)$ be a SHS in $\mathcal{B}_s$ on a closed 3-manifold $M$ whose Reeb vector field is $X$.
-Then there is a $C^2$-neighborhood of $(\lambda,\omega)$ in the set of SHS, such that every Reeb vector field in this neighborhood admits a Birkhoff section. \end{theorem} \begin{proof} Let us keep the notation of the proof of Theorem~\ref{thm:bbook}.
-If the Reeb vector field is strongly non-degenerate in the contact region $N_c$, it is also strongly non-degenerate in the closed 3-manifold $\overline W$ obtained by blowing down the boundary components of $N_c$.
-By \cite[Theorem A]{CM}, the broken open book decomposition adapted to the Reeb vector field obtained by \cite[Theorem 1.1]{CDR} can be modified into a proper rational open book decomposition adapted to the Reeb vector field.
+Then there is a $C^2$-neighborhood of $(\lambda,\omega)$ in the set of SHS, such that every Reeb vector field of a SHS in this neighborhood admits a $\partial$-strong Birkhoff section. \end{theorem}

+\begin{proof} Let us keep the notation of the proof of Theorem~\ref{thm:bbook}.
+If the Reeb vector field is strongly non-degenerate for some structural decomposition $U, N_0, N_c$, it is also strongly non-degenerate in the closed 3-manifold $\overline W$ obtained by blowing down the boundary components of $N_c$.
+By \cite[Theorem A]{CM}, the $\partial$-strong broken book decomposition adapted to the Reeb vector field obtained in \cite[Theorem 1.1]{CDR} can be modified into a proper rational open book decomposition adapted to the Reeb vector field, whose pages are $\partial$-strong transverse surfaces.
 Applying Theorem~\ref{thm:bbook} and Remark~\ref{rem:bbook}, we deduce that the Reeb vector field of $(\lambda,\omega)$ is supported by a rational open book decomposition.
-One of its pages defines a Birkhoff section of the Reeb vector field. \\
+One of its pages defines a $\partial$-strong Birkhoff section of the Reeb vector field.

-Finally, we want to show that given any SHS $(\lambda,\omega)$ in our hypotheses, there is $C^2$-open neighborhood of stable Hamiltonian structures around it that also admit a Birkhoff section.
-We argue exactly as in the last step of the proof of Theorem \ref{thm:bbook}.
-The Birkhoff section that we constructed is such that in the contact regions it is $\delta$-strong and the binding components are non-degenerate periodic orbits.
-Then \cite[Proposition 5.1]{CDHR} shows that any Reeb vector field sufficiently $C^1$-close to the Reeb vector field of a strongly non-degenerate contact form also admits a Birkhoff section.
-Hence the Reeb vector field of $(\widetilde \lambda, \widetilde \omega)$ admits a Birkhoff section in the contact region.
-The slope in the integrable region is non-constant in each connected component, so by Remark~\ref{rem:bbook} and Theorem~\ref{thm:bbook} we can still construct a Birkhoff section for the Reeb vector field of $(\widetilde \lambda, \widetilde \omega)$. \end{proof}
+Finally, we want to show that given any SHS $(\lambda,\omega)$ satisfying our hypotheses, there is $C^2$-open neighborhood of stable Hamiltonian structures around it that also admit a $\partial$-strong Birkhoff section.
+We argue exactly as in the last step of the proof of Theorem~\ref{thm:bbook}.
+The $\partial$-strong Birkhoff section that we constructed is such that in the contact regions the binding components are non-degenerate periodic orbits.
+Then \cite[Proposition 5.1]{CDHR} shows that any Reeb vector field sufficiently $C^1$-close to the Reeb vector field of a strongly non-degenerate contact form also admits a $\partial$-strong Birkhoff section.
+Hence the Reeb vector field of $(\widetilde \lambda, \widetilde \omega)$ admits a $\partial$-strong Birkhoff section in the contact region.
+The slope in the integrable region is non-constant in each connected component, so by Remark~\ref{rem:bbook} and Theorem~\ref{thm:bbook} we can still construct a $\partial$-strong Birkhoff section for the Reeb vector field of $(\widetilde \lambda, \widetilde \omega)$. \end{proof}